abhidevs/shoeapp-landing-page/readme.md

 # shoeapp-landing-page
 Its a landing page made using html, css, scss, and javascript.
-Also added animation using js plugin Scrollreveal
+Also added animation using js plugin Scrollreveal.